With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 Neurons are the building blocks of the nervous system.
 They send and receive information all over the body using both chemical and electrical signals.
+They are responsible for our bodily movements, thoughts, and even our heartbeat.

 The most common way information is transmitted is through a single neuron electrically and then transmitted to the target cell chemically.
 The structure of neurons is designed for the most efficient transmission of these signals.

-Anatomy of a Neuron
+The Structure of a Neuron

 Although neurons look complicated, their design is actually quite simple.
 The neuron is broken up into two major regions: